heaths/msica-rs/README.md

 ### Using nightly feature

-If you enable the `nightly` feature, you can use the question mark operator (`?`) to propagate errors:
+If you enable the `nightly` feature and use the nightly toolchain, you can use the question mark operator (`?`) to propagate errors:

 ```rust
 use msica::*;